BryanWilhite/nodejs/karma-and-jasmine-minimal/README.md

 ## `files` served and `proxies` in `karma.conf.js`

-It is possible to configure karma to serve files (using relative paths) once this is configured in `karma.conf.js`:
+It is possible to configure Karma to serve files (using relative paths) once this is configured in `karma.conf.js`:

 ```js
 files: [